Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/19 - Systems Design/README.md

 **Skill Description**
 ----------
-The Fellow demonstrates an understanding of how design decisions are made in software development, trade-offs between stacks and technologies
+The Fellow demonstrates an understanding of how design decisions are made in software development and trade-offs between stacks and technologies

 **Output**
 ----------